The listings featured on this site are from companies from which this site receives compensation. Read the

 20. Underdeveloped Countries Waste Food Earlier

-In India, 21 million tons of wheat are wasted each year due to inadequate storage and distribution systems.
-Similarly, rice losses in Southeast Asia can be as much as 80% annually, or 180 million tons worth of waste.
-This highlights the need for better infrastructure earlier in the food chain in undeveloped countries, but lack of access to these systems is a daily challenge.
+In India, 21 million tons of wheat go to waste every year due to insufficient storage and distribution systems.
+Similarly, rice losses in Southeast Asia can reach as much as 80% per year, resulting in 180 million tons of wasted rice.
+These figures highlight the urgent need for improved infrastructure at the earlier stages of the food chain in underdeveloped countries.
+However, the lack of access to such systems presents a daily challenge in these regions.

 21. Developed Countries Lose Food to Consumers